gopinathksr/simple-alerting-system/README.md

 ### Task implementation Plan
 1. Host a simple static app on Nginx sever that displays this task and its associated details.

-2. enable status_stubs on Nginx in configuration to be able to get metrics of the Nginx server.
+2. Enable status_stubs on Nginx in configuration to be able to get metrics of the Nginx server.

 3. This metrics need to be parserd in a way Prometheus can understand.
 To achieve this, use proxy_prometheus_exporter, which bridges Nginx and Prometheus.

 4. This parsed metrics has **nginx_up** token, which speaks about last successful scrape of the mertics exposed by nginx server.
-A value of 0 mean the scrape was unsuccessful and could mena the Nginx server is down.
+A value of 0 mean the scrape was unsuccessful and could mean the Nginx server is down.

-5. up token in general speaks about the status of the instance that is writing alerts to Prometheus.
-A value of 0 on this could mean that the exporter itself is down.
+5. **up** token in general speaks about the status of any instance that is configured to Prometheus.
+A value of 0 on this means that istance is down.

+6. It is also possible to stub a health endpoint on nginx server and serve a simple atrig that is acceptable by prometheus.
+This end point can be configured to prometheus to know if the server is down.
+Whith out this stub it is not possible to configure Nginx to prometheus directly.

-6. Based on nginx_up and up tokens set up rules to fire alerts to alert manager  about Nginx and exporter  respectively.
+6. Based on **nginx_up** and **up** and **nginx_running** (stubbed) tokens set up rules to fire alerts to alert manager about Nginx and exporter respectively.

 ### Build instrucions